gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: figurelegend

-    Ethanol molecule being pulled from the rest of the fluid during minimisation and nvt equilibration.
+    Figure: Ethanol molecule being pulled from the rest of the fluid during minimisation and nvt equilibration.

 ..  container:: justify